WattageGuy/IoT-Intercom/README.md

 **Total: 700kr**

 ## Computer setup
 To be able to program the device, an IDE is needed, which is a coding environment that handles all needed processes.
 For this tutorial Atom is used, therefore the first step is to download and setup Atom here: https://atom.io/.
-Atom was chosen because I knew about the IDE earlier and read that Atom was popular.
+Atom was chosen because I knew about the IDE earlier and read that Atom was popular for python and micropython.
 When Atom is installed also consider downloading Nodejs as it may be required: [https://nodejs.org/en/](https://nodejs.org/en/).

 You will also need the Pymkr plugin in order to communicate with the device.
 Open Atom and go to ```Atom >> Preferences >> Install```, search for pymkr and install it.